 Two of the largest technology companies in the world are working with local governments to help slow the spread of COVID-19.
 Google and Apple are working to fuel application development that would notify people if they have been in proximity to others who have tested positive for the virus.
-Unfortunately, their good work is being misconstrued by some and is causing a stir.
+Unfortunately, their good work is being misconstrued by some who think they are tracking you with these new applications.

 Today, we will look at their efforts, what critics are saying, and what you can do depending on which side of the debate you are on.